Congratulations on completing the Aura Agent course!

 Summary

-You completed the Aura Agents course.
-You learned how to create, design, and publish agents that answer natural language questions using your Neo4j knowledge graph, and how to expose them to AI applications through MCP.
+You completed the Aura Agent course.
+You can now design, build, and publish agents that answer natural language questions using your Neo4j knowledge graph, and connect them to AI applications through MCP.